-The ML193DFE furnace may be installed in alcoves, closets, attics, basements, garages, utility rooms and crawl spaces.
+The ML193UHE furnace may be installed in alcoves, closets, attics, basements, garages, crawl spaces and utility rooms in the upflow or horizontal position.
 This furnace design has not been CSA certified for installation in mobile homes, recreational vehicles, or outdoors.